 1. and 2.
-Point and confidence interval estimation; FI - MR dist and FI - MR dist+size+sex+exp
+Estimation of p(0); FI - MR dist and FI - MR dist+size+sex+exp

-The model with more covariates is modelling more of the heterogeneity in detection probability, and so should be less biased.
-This seems to be the case: "FI - MR dist" has an estimated N (number of individuals) of 593, and "FI - MR dist + size + sex + exp" has an estimate of 642 (recall that there were really 760 individual tees).
+The model with more covariates is modelling more of the heterogeneity in detection probability and so should be less biased.
+This seems to be the case: the estimated N for the model "FI - MR dist + size + sex + exp" is closer to truth than the "FI - MR dist" (recall that there were really 760 individual tees).

-There is some evidence of unmodelled heterogeneity in both cases (noticeably more so with the "FI - MR dist" in that the fitted line in the plot for observer 1 (headed "Detection probability 1") declines slower that the histogram as distance increases.
-This is less the case for the "FI - MR dist + size + sex + exp" model - not surprisingly, since it models the effect of more variables causing heterogeneity.
+There is some evidence of unmodelled heterogeneity in both cases (noticeably more so with the 'FI - MR dist' in that the fitted detection function for observer 1 declines slower than the histogram as distance increases (Figure 1).
+This is less the case for the 'FI - MR dist + size + sex + exp' model - not surprisingly, since it models the effect of more variables causing the heterogeneity.

-Both are still somewhat negatively biased though, but the 95% confidence intervals do include the true value.
-Both are reasonable fits to the data (non-significant chi-squares, Cramer-von Mises and KS tests) - although the fit is noticeably worse in the case of the "FI - MR dist" model.
-The "dist + size + sex + exp" model has a much lower AIC (407 vs 452) so is to be preferred on that basis.
+Both are still somewhat negatively biased, but the 95% confidence intervals do include the true value1.
+Both models are reasonable fits to the data (non-significant chi-squares, Cramer-von Mises and KS tests) - although the fit is noticeably worse in the case of the 'FI - MR dist' model.
+The 'dist + size + sex + exp' model has a much lower AIC and so is to be preferred on that basis.